openstack/skyline-console/doc/source/admin/identity.rst

    .. note::

-      You can enable or disable the project by using the :guilabel:`Enable` or :guilabel:`Forbidden` options available in the :guilabel:`More` dropdown list.
+      You can enable or disable the project by using the :guilabel:`Enable` or :guilabel:`Disable` options available in the :guilabel:`More` dropdown list.

 Add a new user